TrullyAI/TrullySdkWebDocs/README.md

 <TrullySdkWeb
   configuration={{
-    isDev: true,
+    isDev: true, // Change it to false in production
-    apiKey: "YOUR_API_KEY",
+    apiKey: "YOUR_API_KEY", // Remember to use sandbox API key when isDev: true and prod API key when isDev: false
     user_id: "YOUR_USER_ID",
     handleData: (response) => {
-      //What should be done with the obtained response?
+      // What should be done with the obtained response?
     },
     handleError: (error) => {
-      //What should be done if there is an error retrieving the response?
+      // What should be done if there is an error retrieving the response?
     },
   }}
 />;